Design, production, glaze formulation, firing, shipping, emailing…

 Mr Gnomekins resides over the studio directing much of our day to day operations.
 He likes very short walks (ok standing still) in the garden, rainbow capes, and warming by the 2000 degree kiln

 Sometimes you need a hand getting everything done.
-I occasionally have both formal and informal studio assistants who rock, as well as the best community of fellow potters to procrastinate and collaborate with daily.
+I occasionally have both formal and informal studio assistants, as well as the best community of fellow potters to procrastinate and collaborate with daily.

 For ages, boat builders have pushed the limits of balancing beautifully proportioned lines with smart and simple functionality.
-Similar curves, proportions, and design elements work their way into my pottery, complimented by inspiration from the woods, mountains, and coast ecosystems that I call home.
+Similarly inspired curves, proportions, and design elements work their way into my pottery, complimented by inspiration from the woods, mountains, and coast ecosystems that I call home.

 I start with sketches before moving on to small test runs of varied designs.
 If some of those feel right, I pull out their best design aspects to incorporate into larger production batches.
 Each batch comes out a little different but I try to have some larger runs of styles that I continue to make throughout the year.
 My non-production pieces are one-off works that I make to explore different ideas and are at times wildly different from my typical work.